chaoskagami/corbenik/README.txt

 If you're on 11.0, you also want these:

- * Title Downgrade Fix
+ * Title Downgrade Fix (Only enable with 11.0 firmware - others will fail)

-If you're deliberately still running 10.4 or something, you'll want these:
+If you're deliberately still running older firmware on your NAND, you'll want these:

  * Fake Friends Version